farazsth98/farazsth98.github.io/_posts/2019-10-11-picoctf-2019-ghostdiary.markdown

 ...
 ```

-* We do this free here in order to set B's `PREV_INUSE` bit to 0, otherwise we would get an error when chunk C gets freed later on, as `malloc_consolidate` would try to consolidate with a chunk that is already in-use (which would be chunk A, had we not freed it).
+* We do this free here in order to get some valid pointers inserted into A's `fd` and `bk` fields.
+This is important later because when we free chunk C and have it coalesce backwards with chunks A and B, there are some security checks that will ensure that chunk A's `fd` and `bk` pointers are valid.
+More information will be given below when chunk C is being freed.

 * Using gdb, we can calculate the difference between the leaked pointers and the libc base now.
 This offset remains constant every time we run the program.
 This offset is found to be `0x3ebca0`.